- Dogsled midway between Norway and the North Pole

-What makes this "Hard"?
+What makes this "Medium-Hard"?

 NB: Perception of difficulty is very subjective.
 What is hard to one person may be easy for another and vice versa, depending on factors including level of fitness, age and previous experience.
 Weather conditions/temperatures can also dramatically affect the actual level of challenge encountered.

-For information on any equipment and/or clothing included as standard for this experience, please see under "Dates and Prices > Included".
+For information on any equipment and/or clothing included as standard for this experience, please see under "What's Included".

 A detailed recommended packing list for personal items to bring will be sent with your booking documentation.